-Teal and blue green sapphires go by quite a few different names–Montana sapphire, mermaid sapphire, and peacock sapphire–but they’re all talking about the same phenomena:
+Teal and blue green sapphires go by a couple different names–Montana sapphire and mermaid sapphire–but they’re both talking about the same phenomena:

 Beautifully colored sapphires that aren’t the traditional royal blue color typically associated with the gemstone.
 Instead, these ethereal stones are a unique and sometimes hard-to-explain combination of blue green, teal, gray, and even aqua…